Aidenn8/Breast-Cancer-Detection/readme.md

    Setup

    1) Download the jetson-inference container from github to a jetson-nano: https://github.com/dusty-nv/jetson-inference
-   2) Download the files listed on this github page
+   3) Change directories into jetson-inference/python/training/classification/data
+   4) Create a directory called breast_cancer_detection
+   5) Run this command in the terminal to download the data

+      wget https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset/download?datasetVersionNumber=1 -O ultrasounds.tar.gz

+   6) Make 3 directories called "train, "test", and "val" in the "breast_cancer_detection" directory
+   7) Make a .txt file called "labels.txt" in the "breast_cancer_detection" directory and write down the following (in exactly that order)

+      breast_cancer
+      no_breast_cancer

+   8) Make 2 more directories called "breast_cancer" and "no_breast_cancer" in each directory: "train", "val", and "test"
+   9) Move around 5% of the images from the "normal" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory jetson-
+      inference/python/training/classification/data/breast_cancer_detection/test/no_breast_cancer
+   10) Move around 5% of the images from the "malignant" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory jetson-
+       inference/python/training/classification/data/breast_cancer_detection/test/breast_cancer
+   11) Move around 15%-25% of the images from the "normal" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory jetson-
+       inference/python/training/classification/data/breast_cancer_detection/val/no_breast_cancer
-   5) Transfer the files downloaded to the jetson-nano to the directory jetson-inference/python/training/classification/ by using an app such as FileZilla
+   12) Move around 15%-25% of the images from the "malignant" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory jetson-
+       inference/python/training/classification/data/breast_cancer_detection/val/breast_cancer
+   13) Put the remaining images from the "normal" folder to the directory jetson-inference/python/training/classification/data/breast_cancer_detection/train/no_breast_cancer
+   14) Put the remaining images from the "malignant" folder to the directory jetson-inference/python/training/classification/data/breast_cancer_detection/train/breast_cancer
+   15) Make a new directory called "breast_cancer_detection" in "jetson-inference/python/training/classification/models"

    Execution

+   1) Change directories to jetson-inference
+   2) Type and run "./docker/run.sh" in the terminal
+   3) Then change directories to "jetson-inference/python/training/classification"
+   4) Now train the model by running this command in the terminal "python3 train.py --model-dir=models/breast_cancer_detection data/breast_cancer_detection --epochs=150"

+      Note: This will take approximately 2 hours and 30 minutes

+   5) Once done, export the model by running this script

+      python3 onnx_export.py --model-dir=models/cat_dog

-   1) If you are in the docker container, exit it by pressing ctrl d
+   6) If you are in the docker container, exit it by pressing ctrl d
-   2) Change directories to jetson-inference/python/training/classification
+   7) Change directories to jetson-inference/python/training/classification
-   3) In the terminal enter in NET=models/breast_cancer_detection DATASET=data/breast_cancer_detection
+   9) In the terminal enter in NET=models/breast_cancer_detection DATASET=data/breast_cancer_detection
-   4) Then enter in
+   9) Then enter in

-      imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/breast_cancer/malignant8.png
+imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/breast_cancer/malignant8.png output.jpg

-      output.jpg
-   5) If you look in your classification directory there will be a file called output.jpg
+   10) If you look in your classification directory there will be a file called output.jpg (or whatever you named the output to be)
-   6) Display the file to see if there is breast cancer
+   11) Display the file to see if there is breast cancer